diegogentilepassaro/min_wage_rent/raw/qcew/readme.txt

 DESCRIPTION
 ========================================================
-/code/          python script that automatically downloads and unzip files.
+/code/          python script that automatically downloads and unzip files

-/orig/		csvs containing the raw unzipped data

 /docs/		Documentation from the original website

+/output/	log file generated after the scrapping